xen-troops/xt-imager/README.md

 ```
 image
 ```
 Path to the image file.
+Raw (.img) or .xz-packed files are acceptable.
 This file will be split into chunks (`chunk.bin`), that can be transmitted to the board by TFTP and flashed into eMMC device 1 partition 0, starting from address 0.